jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### Admin Dashboard

 The Admin Dashboard feature is a landing page which is only available for the Admin user.
-It features 2 option:
+It features 2 options:
     - View order records
     - View pending order